Table of Contents

 Julia has hosted the Rationally Speaking podcast since 2010, co-founded the Center for Applied Rationality in 2012, and is currently working for the Open Philanthropy Project on an investigation of expert disagreements.

-We have a detailed review of whether and how to follow Julia’s career path coming out soon – subscribe to our newsletter to be notified about it.
+This interview complements a new detailed review of whether and how to follow Julia’s career path

 We ended up speaking about a wide range of topics, including:

 - Her research on how people can have productive intellectual disagreements.

 - Why she once planned on becoming an urban designer.

 - Why she doubts people are more rational than 200 years ago.

 - What the effective altruism community is doing wrong.

 - What makes her a fan of Twitter (while I think it’s dystopian).

 - Whether it’s a good idea to run a podcast, and how she grew her audience.

 - Why saying you don’t believe X often won’t convince people you don’t.